inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 It is not good thing if your GPS run of your battery, so make sure every group have reserved battery when they go out to mapping.
-When they come back, they need to move data from GPS to computer, It is better if every group bring reserved cable so more fast when we want to copy the data to computer.
+When they come back, they need to move data from GPS to computer.
+It is better if every group has their own cable, in that way it will be a lot faster copying the data to the computer.

 **Same format to all GPS**

-Before training, make sure all GPS in the same format, this is for make participants not confuse.
-Main point that we have to make sure are:
+Before training, make sure all GPS devices are set to the same format.
+This is for not confusing the participants.
+The main point that we have is to make sure that:

 - Arrangement from page is same: Main Menu.
-Track Menu, Map, Satellites
+Track Menu, Map, Satellites.
-- Save coordinate in decimal degrees
+- Save coordinate in decimal degrees.
-- Unit in meter
+- Units are in meter.
-- Elevation has been calibrated
+- Elevation has been calibrated.

 FAQ (Frequently Asked Question)
 *******************************

-**What projection that GPS use to collect the Data?**
+**What projection does that GPS use to collect the Data?**

-GPS can be set to record in different projection, but for our need, GPS we will be set on coordinate geographic WGS84.
+GPS can be set to record in different projections, but for our need, the GPS must be set on coordinate geographic projection WGS84 (EPSG:4326).

-**How accurate the GPS?
-How accuracy can affected the data?**
+**How accurate is the GPS?
+How can the accuracy affect the data?**

-Your GPS usually has accuracy about 3-15 meter.
-Satellites pages on your GPS indicate accuracy when in use.
-For mapping need, inaccuracy like that could be ignored.
+Your GPS usually has an accuracy of about 3-15 meter.
+Satellites pages on your GPS indicate the accuracy when it is in use.
+For our mapping needs, inaccuracy like that can be ignored.

 **Session 5**
 ^^^^^^^^^^^^^

 *Field Papers*
 ^^^^^^^^^^^^^^
 Time : 6 hours 15 minutes